ermeggy1298/vibesync/README.md

 - **🔍 Can't search past conversations** — Sessions are saved as `.jsonl` files with random names like `quiet-nibbling-spring`.
 Finding last week's chat?
 Good luck.
 - **📁 No way to organize chats** — Unlike Claude Web, there are no projects, no folders, no tags.
 After a few weeks you have 50+ sessions and zero structure.
 - **💥 File conflicts in teams** — Two developers (or AI agents) editing the same file?
 No warning, no lock, just merge hell.
+- **👀 Zero visibility on teammate work** — Your teammate pushed 20 commits over the weekend.
+Catching up means scrolling through the raw `git log` line by line.
+And your product manager?
+Blind — no idea what actually shipped, no way to track team output without pestering devs for status updates.

 **VibeSync fixes all of this.**